trajafri/htdp-image/README.md

 # htdp-image

 htdp-image is a simple graphics library inspired by [Racket](https://racket-lang.org/)'s [2htdp/image](https://docs.racket-lang.org/teachpack/2htdpimage.html) library.
+Check the [feature list](https://github.com/trajafri/htdp-image/blob/master/FEATURELIST.md) to see what has been ported from 2htdp/image so far.

 Under the hood, it is currently a wrapper on top of [Gloss](http://gloss.ouroborus.net/), another easy to use graphics library, but htdp-image makes drawing objects even easier for beginners.